Skip to contents

 • correct (encoding whether the decision was correct; values in 0, 1)

-• sbj (giving the subject ID; the models given in the second argument are fitted for each subject individually.
-(Furthermore, if logging = TRUE, the ID is used in files saved with interim results and logging messages.))
+• sbj alternatively subject or participant (giving the subject ID; the models given in the second argument are fitted for each subject individually.
+(Furthermore, if logging = TRUE, the ID is used in files saved with interim results and logging messages.)
+The output data frame reused the name of the column in the input (i.e. the output contains a subject column, if the input contains subject instead of sbj).)

 models